Pandelela Rinong: Career

-At the 2010 Commonwealth Games in New Delhi, she won Malaysia's debut Commonwealth Games gold medal in an aquatic sport by winning the 10 m platform event.
+At the 2010 Commonwealth Games in New Delhi, she won Malaysia's first Commonwealth Games gold medal in an aquatic sport by winning the 10 m platform event.
 At the 2010 Asian Games in Guangzhou, she won the bronze medal in 10 m platform and the silver medal in 10m synchronized platform with Leong Mun Yee.

-Pandelela was Team Malaysia national flag bearer 2012 Summer Olympics opening ceremony, the debut Malaysian Olympic female athlete to be accorded the honour.
+Pandelela was Team Malaysia's national flag bearer at the 2012 Summer Olympics opening ceremony, the first Malaysian Olympic female athlete to be accorded the honour.
 She competed in the individual 10 m platform, 3m synchronized springboard with Cheong Jun Hoong and the 10 m synchronised platform event with Leong Mun Yee.

 She became the first Malaysian female athlete to win an Olympics medal, and the first Malaysian athlete to win an Olympics medal in a sport besides badminton by winning a bronze medal in the 10 m platform at the 2012 Summer Olympics in London.
 To commemorate her success, she was presented with the Johan Bintang Kenyalang (Companion of the Order of the Star of Hornbill) by the Sarawak State Government, in a special investiture ceremony held at the Astana shortly after her triumphant return to her homeland.
 She became Sarawak's first athlete to be accorded with the award.

-At the 2013 World Aquatics Championships in Barcelona, Pandelela and Mun Yee clinch the bronze medal in 10m synchronized platform with 331.14 points.
-She also finished sixth in individual 10m platform event.
-At the 2013 Southeast Asian Games in Naypyidaw, she retained her gold medal in 10m platform event.
+At the 2013 World Aquatics Championships in Barcelona, Pandelela and Mun Yee clinched the bronze medal in the 10m synchronized platform event with 331.14 points.
+She also finished sixth in the individual 10m platform event.
+At the 2013 Southeast Asian Games in Naypyidaw, she retained her gold medal in the 10m platform event.